Welcome to an exciting session where Raman Mittal, Co-Founder of Idanim engages in a captivating conversation with Manish Behl.

 Manish took us back to his childhood days, where he shared about his initial interactions with meditation and the mindful journey.
 At the age of 7, he embarked on this path, guided by his yoga guru, Dhirendra Brahmachari.
 It was through this mentorship that he was introduced to the intricate art of subtle yoga practices, unveiling the science and wisdom behind the world of yogic art and meditation.

 He developed the habit of rising early in the morning.
 This simple yet transformative habit paved the way for a morning ritual that would later become instrumental in his exploration of various meditation practices and disciplines.
 Manish fondly remembered himself as a hyperactive child with boundless energy.
-Meditation and mindfulness practices helped him channel a positive force that would shape not only his behavior but also his mindset, education and career.
+Meditation and mindfulness practices helped him channel a positive force that would shape not only his behavior, emotional well being but also his mindset, education and career.

 Fast forward to the year 2000, Manish introduced meditation into his organization's setup.
 He was determined to share the benefits of mindfulness with those around him.
 With unwavering commitment, he conducted extensive research and developed a blueprint to introduce mindfulness to his colleagues and employees.
 Through this endeavor, he aimed to seamlessly integrate mindfulness into their lifestyles.